tjeznach/qemu/docs/system/riscv/virt.rst

   having AIA IMSIC (i.e. "aia=aplic-imsic" selected).
 When not specified, the default number of per-HART VS-level AIA IMSIC pages is 0.

+- legacy-aia-dt=[on|off]

+  QEMU versions 9.0 and earlier use AIA device tree properties that were deprecated during the AIA development cycle:

+  - '/soc/aplic@addr' APLIC node name, changed later to 'interrupt-controller@addr'
+  - APLIC property name 'riscv,delegate' changed later to 'riscv,delegation'
+  - '/soc/imsics@addr' IMSIC node name, changed later to 'interrupt-controller@addr'
+  - IMSIC property '#msi-cells' were absent before, added later

+  These changes have the potential to break firmwares that were developed during this timeframe.
+To circumvent that, this option when set to 'on' makes QEMU use the legacy, pre-QEMU 9.1 AIA device tree properties, to allow these firmwares to work.

 Running Linux kernel
 --------------------